kbatsuren/MorphyNet/README.md

 # MorphyNet

 Currently, MorphyNet contains 10M inflectional and 679K derivational instances of 15 languages.
 Most importantly, we have morpheme segmentations.
-Special note: We will be releasing the final version data on September 1, 2021.
-It .
+Special note: We will be releasing the final version data on September 1, 2021 due to the current development of Wiktionary extractions.
 Thanks for the interest!

 ## Statistics: